CAD KNOWLEDGE BASE – ALL ABOUT CAD

 5.2.1.
 Stereolithography or “Standard Tessellation Language” (.stl).

 This file format uses triangles to approximate the surface shape and area of a robust model.
-The .stl format has rapidly become the prototyping industry’s standard data transmission format since it describes raw data without specific units such as color, texture, or other common model attributes.
+The .stl format has rapidly become the prototyping industry’s standard data transmission format since it describes raw data without specific units such as colour, texture, or other common model attributes.

 With .stl file format, information can be stored in plain text, or in its binary form, to become more compact.
 The binary form is used more frequently since it is more efficient storage, and it works with a wide range of other CAD programs.